accurateproject/accurate/docs/installation.rst

    apt-get update
    apt-get install cgrates

-Once the installation is completed, one should perform the :ref:`post-install` section in order to have the CGRateS properly set and ready to run.
+Once the installation is completed, one should perform the :ref:`post-install` section in order to have the AccuRate properly set and ready to run.
-After *post-install* actions are performed, CGRateS will be configured in **/etc/cgrates/cgrates.json** and enabled in **/etc/default/cgrates**.
+After *post-install* actions are performed, AccuRate will be configured in **/etc/cgrates/cgrates.json** and enabled in **/etc/default/cgrates**.

 3.2.
 Using source
 -----------------

-For developing CGRateS and switching between its versions, we are using the **new vendor directory feature** introduced in go 1.6.
+For developing AccuRate and switching between its versions, we are using the **new vendor directory feature** introduced in go 1.6.
 In a nutshell all the dependencies are installed and used from a folder named *vendor* placed in the root of the project.

-To manage this *vendor* folder we use a tool named `glide`_ which will download specific versions of the external packages used by CGRateS.
+To manage this *vendor* folder we use a tool named `glide`_ which will download specific versions of the external packages used by AccuRate.
 To configure the project with `glide`_ use the following commands:

 ::